-Betty and I nodded, and Frank shrugged his shoulders.
+Betty and I nodded.
+Frank shrugged.
 I wasn’t sure what we had expected to find.
+Possibly something expensive.

 “Then,” Krayt X-9 continued, “I’m sorry you wasted your time with such a pointless task.
-We suggest you leave immediately.”
+I suggest you leave immediately.”

-“Why did you land?”
+“Why did you land, though?”
 Betty asked.
 “I bet I know why.”

 The bald alien scowled at Betty.